 Airline industry traffic growth is set to continue, with much of this development concentrated in the wide range of markets the A380 was designed to serve: hub-to-hub connections on the highest-yield routes between rapidly expanding megacities.
 Many of these airports are overcrowded and struggle to fulfil airline demand for movements at peak times – making slots a highly valuable resource.
-With 60 per cent more capacity per slot, the A380 enables operators to hit the “sweet spot” by replacing multiple flights of smaller aircraft with one optimised, service; one flight at the right time, the right size and in the right place.
+With 60% more capacity per slot, the A380 enables operators to hit the “sweet spot” by replacing multiple flights of smaller aircraft with optimised, service; with flights at the right time, the right size and in the right place.

-By using the A380’s capacity to introduce 60 per cent more seats per flight on key high-density routes, the jetliner is a proven money-maker for its operators.
+By using the A380’s capacity to introduce 60% more seats per flight on key high-density routes, the jetliner is a proven money-maker for its operators.
 The extra capacity offered by the A380 on the “strongest” flight of the day, draws more traffic and captures higher yields.
 A single A380 operation allows the retention of the same number of high-revenue-generating seats in the premium-class cabins while releasing an unused slot for other destinations.
-Airlines can gain a revenue boost approximately equivalent to a 50 per cent reduction in fuel burn through applying this market-matched cabin segmentation and the latest cabin innovations.
+Airlines can gain a revenue boost approximately equivalent to a 50% reduction in fuel burn through applying this market-matched cabin segmentation and the latest cabin innovations.

 Boosting capacity on key trunk routes has wide reaching beneficial network effects by unblocking direct and connecting traffic.
-Furthermore, A380 routings demonstrate a superior yield, capturing the best quality traffic in a given market 80 per cent of the time.
+Furthermore, A380 routings demonstrate a superior yield, capturing the best quality traffic in a given market 80% of the time.
 The A380 allows airlines to grow their markets, increase their market share and control their fares as a result.